disruptive-technologies/python-docs/docs/index.rst

 Get Started!
 ------------
 Our Python API currently consists of 2 separate packages.

+- :ref:`disruptive <client_quickstart>`: A Python wrapper for our REST API.
+- :ref:`dtintegrations <integrations_quickstart>`: Methods for simpler Data Connector integrations.

 Head over to either of their quickstart-pages to get going with only a few lines of code.

-- :ref:`disruptive <client_quickstart>`
-- :ref:`dtintegrations <integrations_quickstart>`

 .. toctree::
    :titlesonly: